-186 See 20 ILCS 3855/1-75(c)(5).
+201 See 20 ILCS 3855/1-75(c)(5).

-187 See id.
+202 See id.

-189 With curtailment unlikely, any possible outcomes involving curtailment also feature using only small amounts of funds to purchase what would have to be relatively few RECs-leaving significant amounts of the hourly ACPs still unspent.
+204 With curtailment unlikely, any possible outcomes involving curtailment also feature using only small amounts of funds to purchase what would have to be relatively few RECs-leaving significant amounts of the hourly ACPs still unspent.
+205 20 ILCS 3855/1-75(c)(1).

-available," half of the DG RECs procured originate from "devices of less than 25 kilowatts in nameplate capacity."
-191
+The procurement must be structured so as to ensure the procurement proceeds in a manner consistent with the governing law.
+With respect to a DG procurement, this includes the obligation that "to the extent available," half of the DG RECs procured originate from "devices of less than 25 kilowatts in nameplate capacity."206

-Any DG procurement must be structured mindful of the Agency's obligation to produce procurement plans aimed at ensuring "adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
-192
+Any DG procurement must be structured mindful of the Agency's obligation to produce procurement plans aimed at ensuring "adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."207

-Lastly, the Agency should proceed with awareness of its concurrent supplemental PV procurement planning process under Section 1-56(i) of the IPA Act, noting both opportunities for synergies between the two procurements and market confusion challenges that could result from two separate-but-similar procurement processes conducted by the same Agency with distinct counterparties193 governed by distinct sections of the IPA Act.
+Lastly, the Agency should proceed with awareness of its concurrent supplemental PV procurement planning process under Section 1-56(i) of the IPA Act, noting both opportunities for synergies between the two procurements and market confusion challenges that could result from two separate-but-similar procurement processes conducted by the same Agency with distinct counterparties208 governed by distinct sections of the IPA Act.